 - Practice and develop mindfulness and resiliency to help you handle adversity and tough situations more effectively [Wiki_Mindfulness] [Hauck16].

 - Practice and develop the ability to shift into mushin (or, equivalently, the flow, in-the-zone, Open Focus) state as described in:

-- [KendoNotes_MushinResources], [KendoNotes_MushinQuotes], [KendoNotes OpenFocus] where your attention is not stuck, constrained or directed to one area (e.g. sounds, sights or thoughts) but flowing everywhere and continually.
+- [KendoNotes_MushinResources], [KendoNotes_MushinQuotes], [KendoNotes OpenFocus], “‘Soft Eyes,’ a Way of Seeing and Being – Resources and Quotes” where your attention is not stuck or limited to one area or thing but flowing everywhere and continually.

 - There are a growing number of neurofeedback devices such as the muse which may help enable a person to move to the Open-Focus state more easily.**

 - Practice any of the techniques described above to identify and perhaps adopt one (or more) which works for you.